Bruce A. Morrison, JD

 314-231-4181 x.
 5

-Linden is a St. Louis native with a heart for preserving the earth and is thrilled to be able to work towards that end with the incredible community of Great Rivers supporters.
+Linden is a St. Louis native with a heart for preserving the earth and is thrilled to be able to work towards that goal with the incredible community of Great Rivers supporters.
 She received her Bachelor’s in Philosophy from Lindenwood University and her MBA from Southeast Missouri University.
-She is happiest in the garden and when taking kids out to explore the natural world.
+She is happiest in the garden and when taking kids outside to explore the natural world.

 Volunteer Climate and Energy Advisor and Attorney